 Simple English definitions for legal terms

-Read a random definition: future interest
+Read a random definition: land manager

 A circuit court is a higher court that reviews decisions made by lower courts.
 There are twelve circuit courts in the United States, each covering a specific region of the country.
 Circuit court judges are appointed for life by the president and confirmed by the Senate.
 When a case is appealed to the circuit court, a panel of three judges will review the case and hear arguments from both sides.
 In rare cases, the entire circuit court may hear the case in an en banc hearing.
 Once a decision is made by the circuit court, it cannot be overruled by a future panel.
 Some courts, such as the United States Court of Appeals for Veterans Claims and the United States Court of Appeals for the Armed Forces, are established to deal with appeals on specific subjects.